Firhad Hakim: Controversies

+Narada sting

 In 2016, the Narada sting operation video was released in which Hakim was seen allegedly taking bribes.
 On 19 September 2017, he was questioned for eight hours by the Central Bureau of Investigation at Nizam Palace about the sting operation.
 Hakim said that the CBI probe was a "political conspiracy" against his party and that "he was not seen taking cash in any of the footage".